ISABEL ESCALANTE, Co-Founder / Violin

 Along with the other members of his sextet, Cardinal Winds, Alex was awarded the Grand Prize at the 2015 Plowman Chamber Music Competition held in Columbia, Missouri.
 That same year they were also named semi-finalists in the Fischoff Chamber Competition and finalists at the Coleman Chamber Competition.
 The group was also honored with a Max H. Gluck fellowship and performed various community engagement concerts on a weekly basis within underserved communities in greater Los Angeles.

 A passionate educator, Alex is also an acclaimed teaching artists for the Los Angeles Philharmonic’s signature ‘El Sistema’ program – YOLA (Youth Orchestra Los Angeles) He is currently the Double Reed specialist at the HOLA site (Rampart District).
-Furthermore, he has held the positions of Double Reed instructor with the National Take A Stand Festival--a top-tier national youth orchestra for El Sistema-inspired programs across the United States.
+Internationally, Alex has taught in Mexico City with the Gustavo Dudamel Foundation in 2018 Americas Encuentro where he excelled in teaching both english and spanish.
+Most recently, he collaborated with El Sistema Korea in Seoul as part of the LA Phil 100 Anniversary tour.
 Alex also maintains a vibrant and active bassoon studio and is proud of his many students who have won positions in local youth orchestras and obtained full-ride scholarships to various music schools.

 Catherine Baker, a Houston native, has most recently been named the First Place Winner and Murray Panitz Memorial Award Winner of the 2018 Flute Society of Greater Philadelphia Young Artist Competition.
 She has also been named as a finalist and received honorable mention at the 2018 San Diego Flute Guild Young Artist Competition.
 Catherine has served as the Principal Flute of the American Youth Symphony, Principal Flute of YMF Debut Orchestra, and the Piccolo of the Young Artists Symphony Orchestra of LA.
 Ms. Baker has performed in orchestras throughout the country including the Brevard Music Center, the Hot Springs Music Festival, the Kaleidoscope Chamber Orchestra, the South Dakota Symphony, the Southeast Symphony, the Tanglewood Music Center, and the Texas Music Festival.
 Currently, she is a Finalist and substitute for the New World Symphony in Miami, Florida.